Diabetes > Living with Diabetes > Driving > Driving and Hypoglycemia

 How to avoid becoming hypo whilst driving

-It is recommended to take a break at least every 2 hours to test your blood sugar.
-If your blood sugar is low, treat the hypoglycemia with fast acting glucose and some slower acting carbohydrate to cover you for the rest of the journey.
+It is recommended to take a break at least every 2 hours to test your blood sugar and to have a carbohydrate based snack if needed.

 If you are tired or taking medication that may induce drowsiness, feeling lethargic will not only make you less alert on the road but could affect your ability to recognise low blood sugar as well.